bast/talk-complexity/talk.md

 ## Purity

-- Pure functions has no notion of state: They take input values and return values
+- Pure functions have no notion of state: They take input values and return values
-- Given the same input, a pure function *always* returns the same value!
+- Given the same input, a pure function *always* returns the same value
-  Function calls can be optimized away!
+- Function calls can be optimized away
-- Pure function == data!
+- Pure function == data
 - Purity is key to equational reasoning

 <img src="img/bugbarrier.jpg" style="width: 40%;"/>